-Step 2: Right-click on the USB drive, click Format option to open Format dialog box.
+Step 2: Right-click on the USB drive, click the Format option to open the Format dialog box.

-Step 3: Click Start button to begin the formatting.
+Step 3: Click the Start button to begin the formatting.
 That’s it!

 Wait for the formatting to complete.
 Good luck!

-If one of the above mentioned methods worked for you or if you need any help, please let us know by leaving comments.
+If one of the methods mentioned above worked for you or if you need any help, please let us know by leaving a comment.